 - Books are available on a first-come, first-served basis.
 You may borrow only one book at a time.

-- The program opens two weeks prior to the start of classes each semester during the academic year, and on the first day of classes during the summer sessions.
+- The program opens prior to the start of classes each semester during the academic year, and on the first day of classes during the summer sessions.

-- All textbooks must be returned to Student Activities (Room D106H) on or before the last day of final examinations each semester.
+- All textbooks must be returned to the TAP book return location on or before the last day of final examinations each semester.
 Students participating in the TAP program will receive a reminder communication before the end of the term that they are participating in the program.

 TAP was developed by the BHCC Alumni Association and is made possible by the generous support of the BHCC Student Government Association and the BHCC Foundation.

 The Tutoring and Academic Support Center (TASC) supports and enhances learning and academic success by offering a variety of traditional and nontraditional services to Bunker Hill Community College students in a student-centered atmosphere.

 The TASC offers tutorial assistance, small group workshops, and academic support to students enrolled in credit-bearing courses.
 A wide range of services support your work in basic academic skills as well as course-specific work.
 You can register for weekly individual and group appointments.

-Major areas of focus on the Charlestown Campus are English and writing, English as a Second Language (ESL), mathematics (college level and higher), computers, science, business, behavioral science, human services and early childhood education.
+Major areas of focus on the Charlestown Campus are English and writing, English Language Learning (ELL), mathematics (college level and higher), computers, science, business, behavioral science, human services and early childhood education.
 Other subject areas may be added on an as-needed basis.

 The TASC also offers 18 student computer stations where you can type papers, do research or access the internet during regularly scheduled hours at the Center.

 The Tutoring and Academic Support Center is located at Room E174.
 The TASC is closed during semester breaks.
 Please note that tutors are not available when classes are not in session.
 Visit the TASC web page for hours.